Crocodile (2000 film): Plot

 The following day the teenagers continue to party.
-Annabelle's dog, Princess, runs away, leading the group to the crocodile's nest, where Duncan breaks an egg and Hubs hides one in Claire's bag.
+Annabelle's dog, Princess, runs away, leading the group to the crocodile's nest, where Duncan breaks an egg and Hubs hides the last one in Claire's bag.
 At night, Sunny becomes incredibly drunk and reveals Brady cheated on Claire with her, resulting in Claire breaking up with Brady.
 Hubs, who is also heavily intoxicated falls asleep at the bonfire while the rest of the group returns to the boat.
 Sometime later, Hubs attempts to return to the boat but is eaten by Flat Dog, while the boat becomes untied and begins to drift in the lake.
 In the morning, the friends find their boat has become stuck, leaving them stranded.
 While the rest of the group attempt to fix the boat, Brady and Sunny go to try to find Hubs.
 Sunny attempts to get Brady to go swimming, but she narrowly escapes an attack by Flat Dog.
 The pair rush back to the boat to warn the others.
 However, Flat Dog arrives and sinks the boat, killing Foster in the process.

-Meanwhile, Sheriff Bowman finds the fishermen and Hubs remains before visiting Shurkin (Terrence Evans) and Lester (Adam Gierasch), two locals who take care of alligators.
-Shurkin sets out with the Sheriff to find Flat Dog — and kill her to avenge the deaths of his grandfather and father — while Lester is seen to be feeding the crocodile, but is eventually devoured himself.
+Meanwhile, Sheriff Bowman finds the fishermen’s and Hubs’ remains, before visiting Shurkin (Terrence Evans) and Lester (Adam Gierasch), two locals who take care of alligators.
+Shurkin sets out with the Sheriff to find Flat Dog — and kill her to avenge the deaths of his grandfather and father — while Lester is seen to be feeding her, but is eventually devoured himself.
 As night falls, the teenagers are still stranded in the woods searching for a road.
 Flat Dog returns, and ultimately Sunny is eaten.
 The rest of the group reach a small shop, where Brady attempts to phone the Sheriff, but Flat Dog breaks through a wall and devours Annabelle.
 As Kit escapes to start the truck outside, Brady, Claire, and Duncan fight off Flat Dog.
 In the chaos, a fire starts which causes the truck to explode, killing Kit and scaring away Flat Dog.

 The next day, the Sheriff and Shurkin find Brady, Claire, and Duncan and pick them up on their boat.
-Soon after, Shurkin is knocked into the water and eaten, before the Sheriff is also killed.
+Soon after, Flat Dog finds them.
+Shurkin is knocked into the water and eaten before the Sheriff is also killed.
 With the boat's engine broken, the survivors swim to land.
-Claire finally discovers the crocodile's egg in her bag, and the group uses it as bait to lure Flat Dog to them so they can kill it.
+Claire finally discovers Flat Dog's last egg in her bag, and the group uses it as bait to lure her to them so they can kill it.
 As Flat Dog arrives, Duncan attempts to kill her.
-However, he is quickly swallowed whole, only to be regurgitated moments later.
-Claire gives the Flat Dog the egg, which hatches into a baby crocodile, before she returns to her nest, leaving Claire, Princess, Brady, and Duncan free to escape.
+However, he is quickly swallowed whole, only to be regurgitated moments later due to being covered in bug-spray.
+Claire gives Flat Dog the egg, which hatches into a baby crocodile, before she returns to her nest, leaving Claire, Princess, Brady, and Duncan free to escape.